 What are the visual or stylistic factors that I want to incorporate?

 As cosmetic and personal care products are designed to beautify or support personal grooming and health, it goes without saying that its packaging must also be attractive.
 The shape, size, color, labels, and other visual elements should all come cohesively together in order to entice customers.
-Common cosmetic containers can come in the form of jars or canisters, boston round bottles, bullet-style bottles, rectangular-shaped bottles, spray bottles, airless dispensers, roll-ons, and more.
+Common cosmetic containers can come in the form of jars or canisters, pet plastic jars wholesale (boston round bottles, bullet-style bottles, rectangular-shaped bottles, spray bottles), airless dispensers, roll-ons, and more.
 Finishes of containers can vary from clear, frosted, tinted, to completely opaque.
 NDA offers a full range of cosmetic packaging solutions to suit your style and preferences.

 What will the end experience be like for my customers?